-Given the variety of experiences and obstacles currently being faced by your workforce, it is important to find a fair approach for evaluating employees’ performances and prioritizing their well-being at this time.
-Let’s explore a few tips for overseeing remote performance reviews and examine how using technology can assist you.
+Given the variety of experiences and obstacles your workforce faces, it is important to find a fair approach for evaluating employees’ performances and prioritizing their well-being.
+Let’s explore a few tips for overseeing remote and hybrid performance reviews and examine how using technology can help.

 Best Practices for Remote Performance Reviews

-Keeping up with performance reviews is paramount if you wish to boost employee morale and keep your workforce united in the months ahead.
-It strengthens company culture, cultivates opportunities for individuals to grow, and reinforces the value of your company directly.
-Perhaps that is why it is so important to continue prioritizing performance reviews regardless of setbacks created by COVID-19.
+Keeping up with performance reviews is paramount if you wish to boost employee morale and unite your workforce.
+Well-executed performance reviews strengthen your company’s culture, cultivate opportunities for individuals to grow and reinforce your company values.

-Consider the following tips for optimizing your process:
+Consider the following tips for optimizing your performance review processes:

-- Use an online system.
-Using remote-access HR tools such as an online performance management solution allows you to prioritize social distancing and fulfill employee assessments without having to share a worksite or coordinate meetups.
-Make sure to utilize these online options and engage workers with positive body language/tone since you aren’t able to talk through their performance in person.
+- Use an Online System: While there are several ways to help bring employees back to the workplace safely, using remote-access HR tools such as an online performance management solution allows you to prioritize social distancing and fulfill remote and hybrid employee assessments without having to share a worksite or coordinate meetups.
+Make sure to use these online options and engage workers with positive body language/tone since you aren’t able to talk through their performance in person.

-- Adjust goals as needed.
-Many of the original objectives you would have set before the pandemic are likely irrelevant now.
+- Adjust Goals as Needed: It is always important to keep consistent goal-setting in mind.
 That’s why it’s a good idea to replace outdated goals and old success markers with new measurable targets like growth or the ability to acclimate to new circumstances.

-- Offer actionable plans for struggling employees.
-One of the most difficult things about conducting performance reviews at this time is that you don’t have the same data to evaluate as you used to.
+- Offer Actionable Plans for Struggling Employees: One of the difficult things about conducting performance reviews in a remote setting is a lack of in-person communication.
 This could result in unforeseen struggles coming to light or slip-ups getting addressed long after they’ve occurred.
 Rather than issue a warning, it may be best to offer a fixed period of time to improve.
 Focus on your company’s short-term and long-term goals in addition to the realistic ways each employee can adjust and succeed.

-- Customize your practices.
-It can be easy to want to stick with what you know, but investing in alternative solutions is key to being able to influence the success of your operation and internal workforce management at this time.
-Consider changing the number of reviews you conduct each year (switching to semi-annual or quarterly evaluations may be optimal) or asking your employees what they need most out of employee performance reviews to best fulfill their roles.
+- Customize Your Practices: It can be easy to stick with what you know, but investing in alternative solutions is key to influencing the success of your operation and internal workforce management at this time.
+Consider changing the number of reviews you conduct each year (switching to semiannual or quarterly evaluations may be optimal) or asking your employees what they need most out of employee performance reviews to best fulfill their roles.

 Online Performance Management Technology

-The right performance review technology can optimize the way you communicate with employees and manage their various strengths and weaknesses from afar.
-Luckily, EPAY Systems already has a solution crafted to benefit distributed workforces and manage various levels of social distancing.
+The right performance review technology can optimize the way you communicate with employees and manage their strengths and weaknesses from afar.